JuanPichus/first_GitRepository/README.md

-#Git Starting
+#Starting to use Git

-I'm starting using git and this is my first try
+I'm starting to use git and this is my first try